-The SiT5155 is a ± 0.5 ppm MEMS Super-TCXO that is engineered for high reliability, GNSS-based precision positioning and timing applications.
+The SiT5157 is a ±0.5 to ±2.5 ppm MEMS Super-TCXO that is engineered for best dynamic performance.
+It is ideal for high reliability telecom, wireless and networking, industrial, precision GNSS and audio/video applications.

-Leveraging SiTime's unique DualMEMSTM temperature sensing and TurboCompensationTM technologies, the SiT5155 delivers the best dynamic performance for timing stability in the presence of environmental stressors due to air flow, temperature perturbation, vibration, shock, and electromagnetic interference.
+Leveraging SiTime's unique DualMEMSTM temperature sensing and TurboCompensationTM technologies, the SiT5157 delivers the best dynamic performance for timing stability in the presence of environmental stressors due to air flow, temperature perturbation, vibration, shock, and electromagnetic interference.
 This device also integrates multiple on-chip regulators to filter power supply noise, eliminating the need for a dedicated external LDO.

-The SiT5155 offers three device configurations that can be ordered using Ordering Codes for:
+The SiT5157 offers three device configurations that can be ordered using Ordering Codes for:

-- 1) TCXO with non-pullable output frequency, - 2) VCTCXO allowing voltage control of output frequency, and - DCTCXO, enabling digital control of output frequency using an I2C interface, pullable to 5 ppt (parts per trillion) resolution.
+- 1) TCXO with non-pullable output frequency, - 2) VCTCXO allowing voltage control of output frequency, and - DCTCXO, enabling digital control of output frequency using an IC interface, pullable to 5 ppt (parts per trillion) resolution.

-The SiT5155 can be factory programmed for specific combinations of frequency, voltage, and pull range.
+The SiT5157 can be factory programmed for any combination of frequency, stability, voltage, and pull range.
 Programmability enables designers to optimize clock configurations while eliminating long lead times and customization costs associated with quartz devices where each frequency is custom built.